-The system is a development of weather reporting with an ESP32 microcontroller.
-The ESP32 serves as the central microcontroller, and the sensors are linked to it via digital and analog pins.
-An ESP32 microcontroller receives readings from sensors in the environment and processes them before displaying their results on the ESP serial monitor.
+The system is a development of weather reporting with an ESP-32 microcontroller.
+The ESP-32 serves as the central microcontroller, and the sensors are linked to it with digital and analog pins.
+An ESP-32 microcontroller receives readings from sensors in the environment and process them before displaying their results on the ESP serial monitor.
 The sensor's data was shown on the LCD screen by the display unit.
 The solar power pack provides the voltage needed to run the LCD and the rest of the system.
-The block diagram of the design is shown in Figure below.
+The block diagram of the design is shown in Figure 5.